This guide will walk you through how to set up SSO for Egnyte using Azure Active Directory.

 3. Click Add New User, and then select the type of user you want to add.

-4. In the New Standard User section, perform the following steps:
+4. In the New Power User section, perform the following steps:

 a.
 Type the Email, Username, and other details of a valid Azure Active Directory account you want to provision.